Alastair2D/chitter-challenge/README.md

 The `./spec/features/web_helpers.rb` file contains a few methods to keep the testing code DRY.

-The application will either connect to either the 'chitter' or 'chitter_test' database accordingly.
+The application will either connect to either the 'chitter' or 'chitter_test' database according to the Rakefile.

 ## How to install and use Chitter